How does this medication work? What will it do for me?

 To use the applicator, remove the cap of the tube of cream and screw the nozzle end of the applicator onto the tube.
 Squeeze the cream until it reaches the mark that indicates the dose prescribed by your doctor.
 Unscrew the applicator from the tube, place it into the opening of the vagina, and gently press the plunger to release the medication.
 Clean the applicator by pulling the plunger out from the barrel and washing it with mild soap and warm water.

-Women who also take oral conjugated estrogens tablets may need to have the dose of their tablets adjusted when they start using the cream.
-Women who have not had their uterus removed should also take a progestin (such as medroxyprogesterone acetate).
+People who also take oral conjugated estrogens tablets may need to have the dose of their tablets adjusted when they start using the cream.
+Those who have not had their uterus removed should also take a progestin (such as medroxyprogesterone acetate).
 Talk with your doctor or pharmacist about which dosing schedule would work best for you if you are taking a progestin.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.